-During the many Edinburgh summer festivals the gardens are the venue for many of the musical events staged.
+During the many Edinburgh summer festivals, the gardens are the venue for many of the musical events staged.
 It’s a fun place to be.
-But over the Christmas and New Year period too it’s busy with the ever-popular Christmas market and the New Year concert, a part of Edinburgh’s Hogmanay celebrations.
+But over the Christmas and New Year period it’s busy with the ever-popular Christmas market and the New Year concert, a part of Edinburgh’s Hogmanay celebrations.

-Divided by the Mound, historic site of the Bank of Scotland, the gardens on the east side cover an area of around 8.5 acres to Waverley Bridge and the west side an area of 29 acres stretching to St John’s Church on the corner of Lothian Road, close to the city’s five star Caledonian Hotel.
+Divided by the Mound, the historic site of the Bank of Scotland, the gardens on the east side cover an area of around 8.5 acres to Waverley Bridge and on the west side an area of 29 acres stretching to St John’s Church on the corner of Lothian Road, close to the city’s five star Caledonian Hotel.

 While St John’s is a thriving Episcopal church it is also the site of one of Edinburgh’s best-loved vegetarian restaurants.
 Add the bookshop, the One World Shop and at festival time some great live music and you have one of Edinburgh’s most popular visitor sites.